 The matrix-matrix-product operator shown here is the general case product among six other overloads.

 Should the transposed operation shown here be done in place?
+Or return memory?

 Linear Algebra Layers